Creatorbon/react-test-task/README.md

 # react-portfolio-starter
 React test task
-Small web app with ability to search on YouTube, show the selected results on a (YouTube) player and save it as history into a databas
+Small web app with ability to search on YouTube, show the selected results on a (YouTube) player and save it as history

 # Start App
 Clone repo, install, cd into folder and run: